2sic/2sxc-docs/2sxc Docs Generator/net-code/dynamic-data/entity-vs-dynamic-entity.md

 # Entity vs. Dynamic Entity Content-Items

-## Difference IEntity and IDynamicEntity
+When coding with 2sxc data, there are two data object types: **DynamicEntity** and **Entity**:

+[Dynamic Entities](xref:NetCode.DynamicData.DynamicEntity) are simple, _dynamic_ objects that allow you to write template with any property you believe the data should have, like `@person.FirstName` etc. They will automatically pick the right language and do a lot of magic 🧙‍♂️ in the background.

+[Entities](xref:NetCode.DynamicData.Entity) are strongly typed objects for complex work, but getting values is much more difficult.
+You usually don't need this, but it's important that you know this exists.

-Just a short piece of code, so you can see why you usually _don't want to use the IEntity_ and will prefer the _IDynamicEntity_ instead.
+This piece of code shows why you usually _don't want to use the IEntity_ and will prefer the _IDynamicEntity_ instead.

 ```cs
 // The easy way, using the content-item as a DynamicEntity